MarqMetrix/Samples/v2/Instrument Communications/README.md

 ### Set Sample
 By clicking the radio buttion it sets the active sample returned by the emulator.
 ![Emulator Samples](EmulatorSetup/emulator-samples.jpg)
-*Note:* These only control light samples, dark samples are predefined.
+*Note:* These only control light samples, dark samples will all use the same value modified by an intensity factor calculated by the integration time.

 ---
 ### Exit